yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![Create a front door profile screen completed and ready to create.
 Completed route and Review + Create are highlighted.](images/dr-fd-profile.png "Create a front door profile completed and ready to create")

-15. Navigate to the Azure Front Door resource.
+15. Once the Front Door deployment is complete, navigate to the Azure Front Door resource.
 Select the **Frontend host** URL of Azure Front Door, and the Policy Connect web application will load.
 The web application is routing through the **ContosoWebLBPrimary** External Load Balancer configured in front of **WEBVM1** and **WEBVM2** running in the **Primary** Site in **ContosoRG1** resource group and connecting to the SQL AlwaysOn Listener at the same location.

     ![The Frontend host link is selected from the Azure Front Door.](images/dr-fd.png "Frontend host link")